-- 24.7 Tuition Waiver Benefit Programs.
-The University offers an employee benefit program to provide tuition waivers to full-time employees, including employees on sabbaticals, professional development, and grants-in-aid, medical, educational leave, or involuntarily called to active military service, to enroll in up to six credit hours in eligible courses per term on a space-available basis.
+- 24.75 TUITION WAIVER BENEFIT PROGRAMS.
+The University offers an employee benefit program to provide tuition waivers to full-time employees, including employees on sabbaticals, professional development, and grants-in-aid, medical, or educational leave, or involuntarily called to active military service, to enroll in up to six credit hours in eligible courses per term on a space-available basis.
 Employees using the employee tuition waiver and contingent waiver recipients shall be allowed to register two hours ahead of state employees.
 Eligibility guidelines and procedures are available on UCF's Human Resources or UCF Regulations websites.
 To be eligible for a waiver, one must first be accepted at the university as a student. - (a) Tuition Waiver Benefit Limitations.
 Courses ineligible for the tuition waiver benefit include, but are not limited to: courses offered through other State Universities, State Colleges; Continuing Education classes or courses; Graduate Medical Education programs; Cost Recovery programs; Market Rate programs; independent study; supervised research; supervised teaching labs; thesis hours; dissertation; internships; co-ops; or applied, individualized instruction in Music, Art, or Dance.
 Penalty Fees, including excess hour fees and repeat course fees, also are not covered by the tuition waiver benefit.
-Limitations apply to all recipients of this benefit. - (b) Contingent Waiver Program.
+Limitations apply to all recipients of this benefit. - (b)-Contingent Waiver Program.
 If an employee does not use the employee tuition waiver benefit program or does not use the full six credit hour benefit during a semester or summer, then the spouse or dependents (up to the age of 26) of the employee may receive a tuition waiver for that semester or summer.
 The spouse or dependent may use up to six credit hours not used by the employee to enroll in eligible courses on a space-available basis per term.
-This contingent waiver may be used by up to two individuals during any given term. - 24.8 Employee Assistance Programs.
+This contingent waiver may be used by up to two individuals during any given term.

+- 24.8 EMPLOYEE ASSISTANCE PROGRAMS.
 The University is encouraged to expand its existing Employee Assistance Program (EAP) to include assessment, referral, follow-up consultation, short-term counseling, and other services for employees with personal, family, job stress, or substance abuse problems.
-Any policies created or revised by the University in the development or operation of its EAP shall be discussed in consultation with the local UFF Chapter. - 24.9 Pre-tax Benefits Program.
-The University shall continue to provide a pre-tax benefits program for employees which includes the opportunity to: (1) pay for their University insurance premiums on a pre-tax basis and, (2) utilize flexible spending accounts for medical and dependent care expenses.
+Any policies created or revised by the University in the development or operation of its EAP shall be discussed in consultation with the local UFF Chapter. - 24.9 PRE-TAX BENEFITS PROGRAM.
+The University shall continue to provide a pre-tax benefits program for employees which includes the opportunity to: (1) pay for their University insurance premiums on a pre-tax basis and, (2) utilize flexible spending accounts for medical and dependent care expenses. - 24.6 PRE-TAX BENEFITS PROGRAM.
+To the extent permissible by federal or state law the University shall continue to provide pre-tax programs for employees. - 24.7 ADDITIONAL BENEFITS.
+The University provides a wide variety of other benefits.
+Information is available on UCF Human Resources benefits webpage.